We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 Our Recommendation

-The Traeger® Woodridge™ wins this comparison on the strength of its warranty, ecosystem, and cooking space, but the Green Mountain Daniel Boone is a worthy competitor that offers something Traeger does not — direct-flame searing at an affordable price.
+The Traeger® Woodridge™ wins this comparison on the strength of its warranty, ecosystem, cooking space — and, since GMG's Ledge rename, price, but the Green Mountain Ledge Prime 2.0 is a worthy competitor that offers something Traeger does not: direct-flame searing.

 For buyers who prioritize long-term ownership confidence, the Traeger Woodridge is the smarter investment.
-The 10-year warranty, superior cleanup system, larger hopper, and WiFIRE ecosystem collectively justify the $100 premium.
+The 10-year warranty, superior cleanup system, larger hopper, WiFIRE ecosystem — and a price roughly $145 below the Ledge's current Amazon listing — collectively make it the default choice.
 If you plan to keep your grill for 5-10 years, Traeger's warranty alone tips the scales.

 Our Pick: Traeger Woodridge